Welcome to Phenix City, Alabama

 The following duties are normal for this position.
 The omission of specific statement of the duties does not exclude them from the classification if the work is similar, related, or a logical assignment for this position.
 Other duties may be required, assigned and expected aside from those set forth below to address operational needs and changing operational practices.

-• Assist in positioning traffic control devices around work zones to conform with the manual on Uniform Traffic Control Devices, direct traffic around work zones using traffic control devices, hand signals and two way radios.
+• Supervision in positioning traffic control devices around work zone to conform with the Manual on Uniform Traffic Control Devices, hand signals, and two-way radios.

 Qualifications